 Fr.
-George Wilson has welcomed us to concelebrate the Feast of the Presentation of our Lord in the Temple at Holy Trinity Greek

-Orthodox Cathedral on Monday, Feb.
+George Wilson has welcomed us to concelebrate the Feast of the Presentation of our Lord in the Temple at Holy Trinity Greek Orthodox Cathedral on Monday, Feb.
 2. Orthros begins at 8:15 A.M. and Divine Liturgy begins at 9:45 A.M.

-Next meeting for The Art of Myrrh Bearing will be January 3rd at 11am.
-This meeting will be hosted in the church hall here at St. Basil.
-We will focus on the last four chapters of Part One p.
-41-70.
+Next meeting for The Art of Myrrh Bearing will be February 7th at 11am.
+There has been a location change for this meeting.
+This meeting will now be held in the church hall.
+We will focus on the first eight chapters of Part Two p.
+71-116.
 Future meetings will be held on the first Saturday of the month; the time and place will be announced prior to each meeting.
-Dates for future meetings are Feb.
-7, 2026, and March 7, 2026.
+Dates for future meetings are March.
+7, 2026, and May 2, 2026.
 Please see Tania Russell for more information.